 Shela dominates the southeast corner of Lamu Island and might just be the Kenya Coast beach destination of your dreams.

-If you’re planning a trip to the Kenya Coast and Lamu Island, you may be wondering where to base yourself out of – Shela or Lamu Town.
-The answer is not as straightforward as it may seem.
+If you’re planning a trip to the island, you may be wondering where to base yourself out of – Shela or Lamu Old Town.
+However, the answer might not be as straightforward as you may think.

-Read on to find out which destination might be right for you, plus top places to stay in Shela, how to get there, what to see and do, and much more in our first-hand guide for visitors!
+Read on to find out which destination may be right for you, plus top places to stay in Shela Village, how to get there, what to see and do, and much more in our first-hand guide for visitors!

-Shela on Lamu: Guide to an Unforgettable Island Getaway
+Shela Lamu – Guide to an Unforgettable Island Getaway

 Mid-Range — Our **Top Pick** in Shela